isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Computer Application.md

 <img src="/images/Cupcake%20design.png" style="width:25%">
 <center>Cupcake design on Inkscape by Ryas of 1T7</center>

-*   Students do a series of tasks to share cupcakes with the residents of an old folk’s home.
+*   Students do a series of tasks to share cupcakes with the residents of an old folk’s home
 *   Software and Skills used – Inkscape, Microsoft Office.
 (MEL, DOP and IMC)
-*   Artefacts created - cupcake packaging, flyer and PowerPoint slides.
+*   Artefacts created - cupcake packaging, flyer and PowerPoint slides

 ##### Secondary Two
 (in collaboration with FCE)

 <img src="/images/Animation.jpeg" style="width:50%">

-*   Students create an animated poster to teach others the health benefits of an assigned herb or spice and one local dish using it as its ingredient.
+*   Students create an animated poster to teach others the health benefits of an assigned herb or spice and one local dish using it as its ingredient
-*   Software and Skills used – Inkscape and Scratch&nbsp; (MEL and IMC)
+*   Software and Skills used – Inkscape and Scratch (MEL and IMC)
-*   Artefact/s created – An animated Scratch poster.&nbsp;&nbsp;
+*   Artefact/s created – An animated Scratch poster

 ##### Secondary Three